greatscottgadgets/hackrf/docs/source/updating_firmware.rst

 After writing the firmware to SPI flash, you may need to reset the HackRF device by pressing the RESET button or by unplugging it and plugging it back in.

-If you get an error that mentions HACKRF_ERROR_NOT_FOUND, check out the `FAQ <https://hackrf.readthedocs.io/en/latest/faq.html#i-can-t-seem-to-access-my-hackrf-under-linux>`__.
+If you get an error that mentions HACKRF_ERROR_NOT_FOUND, check out the :ref:`FAQ <faq_hackrf_under_linux>`.
 It's often a permissions problem that can be quickly solved.